CLAIRE-Labo/python-ml-research-template/README.md

   the [PyPA packaging guidelines](https://packaging.python.org/en/latest/tutorials/packaging-projects/).
 - TODO.
 Code quality and style with `flake8` and `black`.

+With this, open-sourcing your code and project will be a breeze.

 Because of its focus on reproducibility, this template can readily be used by other labs et EPFL and beyond.
 It can also be adapted to suit many other use cases.
 However, it's maintained form will be tailored to the needs of the <lab-name> lab.